RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Introduction

 \subsection{Contributions}

 In this work, we leverage openly available remote sensing data as an abundant resource for multimodal data generation.
 Specifically, we utilize the GEE platform to collect unlabeled aerial images, and the OSM platform as our semantic source.
-We employ Mixtral-7B \citep{jiang2024mixtral}, an open-source LLM, to interpret plain OSM data.
+We employ two variant open-source LLMs to interpret plain OSM data.
 The OSM tag contents and their combinations are used to generate fluent, semantically rich descriptions for the aerial images.
 To ensure reproducibility and facilitate further scaling up of a dataset suitable for VLM training, we develop a comprehensive dataset generation workflow that encompasses raw data fetching, LLM-based captioning, and final dataset compilation.

-Through this workflow, we introduce RSTeller, a multimodal dataset consisting of over one million remote-sensing images, each accompanied by multiple descriptive captions.
-We use the Measure of Textual Lexical Diversity (MTLD) score \citep{mccarthy2010mtld} as an indicator of the semantic richness of the captions.
-Our dataset is over two times more semantically rich than existing datasets (\cref{fig:dataset_comparison}).
+Through this workflow, we introduce RSTeller, a multimodal dataset consisting of over 1.3 million remote-sensing images, each accompanied by two descriptive captions.
+The semantic richness of these captions, measured using the MTLD score \citep{mccarthy2010mtld}, is about twice that of existing datasets (\cref{fig:dataset_comparison}).
 Given the computational demands of LLM inference, our dataset provides a ready-to-use resource for researchers, eliminating the need for individual data generation.

 Extensive experiments were conducted to validate the proposed methods and provide valuable insights for researchers training VLMs on RS data.
-First, we studied the relationship between the performance of the VLMs and the scale of RS domain data, highlighting the potential of further scaling up the training data.
-Then, we evaluated the effectiveness of RSTeller by continuing the pre-training of multiple VLMs and testing them on downstream tasks.
+First, we demonstrated the effectiveness of RSTeller by the continual pre-training of multiple VLMs and evaluating their performance on downstream tasks.
+Second, we performed an ablation study to analyze the impact of data properties on model training.
+Third, we examined the relationship between VLM performance and the scale of RS-specific training data, underscoring the benefits of scaling data further.
 The proposed data generation workflow and dataset are expected to be instrumental in advancing more sophisticated VLMs within the remote sensing field.

-\subsection{Paper structure}
+\subsection{Paper Structure}